zamazan4ik/awesome-pgo/article/article.md

 What about PLO integration into operating systems?
 Since the approach is much younger than PGO you can expect that adoption is lower compared to PGO - and you will be right.

-From PLO perspective, right now only LLVM BOLT is considered *sometimes* as a tool for that kind of optimization - almost nobody talks about Google's Propeller.
+From the PLO perspective, right now only LLVM BOLT is considered *sometimes* as a tool for that kind of optimization - almost nobody talks about Google's Propeller.

 TODO: finish chapter